Ngachen Hydropower Station

-Ngachen Hydropower Station is the first hydropower station built with the assistance of the Central Committee of the Communist Party of China.
+Ngachen Hydropower Station is the first hydropower station built with the assistance of the Central Committee of the Chinese Communist Party.

 History

-In 1957, the Tibet Working Committee of the Communist Party of China (中共西藏工委) and the Tibet Military District decided to excavate the Ngachen Mountain (纳金山) and build Ngachen Hydropower Station.
+In 1957, the Tibet Working Committee of the Chinese Communist Party (中共西藏工委) and the Tibet Military District decided to excavate the Ngachen Mountain (纳金山) and build Ngachen Hydropower Station.
 In 1958, the construction of the plant began, and was completed in 1960.

 On April 19, 1960, the plant was completed to generate electricity, and the ordinary people in Lhasa were able to use electric lights for the first time.